JAS-30/first-portfolio-only-html-css/README.md

 - A contacts page
 - A portfolio page that contains a list of projects/tutorials I built.

-  The form in the contacts page is connected to EmialJS, to emulate an email service.
+  The form in the contacts page is connected to EmailJS, to emulate an email service.

   ## To view the project clone the repository or click the link below to run the app.